Wasserstein complexity penalization priors: a new class of penalizing complexity priors: Multivariate WCP priors

-For example, in the case of the Gaussian distribution parameterized by, $m$ and $\sigma$ as considered in Examples~\ref{2d_gaussian_wcp} and \ref{2d_Gaussian_twostep}, the Wasserstein distance $(m^2 + \sigma^2)^{1/2}$ is approximated by $\sigma + \abs{m}$.
-That is, the Euclidean ($L_2$) distance is approximated by the $L_1$ distance on $\mathbb{R}\times (0,\infty)$.
+Another drawback of the two-step approach is that it uses an approximation of the Wasserstein distance.
+For example, for the Gaussian distribution parameterized by $m$ and $\sigma$, the Wasserstein distance $(m^2 + \sigma^2)^{1/2}$ is approximated by $\sigma + \abs{m}$ if $\eta_1=\eta_2$.
+That is, the Euclidean distance is approximated by an $L_1$ distance on $\mathbb{R}\times (0,\infty)$.
 To illustrate the effect of this approximation, we compare the $\text{WCP}_2$ prior to its two-step approximation in a simulation study.
-We choose the true pair of parameters from the same level curve of the Wasserstein distance and compute their MAP estimations with 100 identically independent Gaussian data generated with the parameters.
+We choose the parameters from the same level curve of the Wasserstein distance and compute their MAP estimations with 100 identically independent Gaussian data generated with the parameters.
 Figure~\ref{fig:sim_2dGaussian} shows the results based on 5000 rounds of estimations.
 Compared to the uniform prior, both the $\text{WCP}_2$ prior and the two-step prior create some bias in the MAP estimates toward the base model.
-For the WCP prior, the shape of the points clouds and thus the distribution of the estimator are similar to the ones for the uniform prior, while for the two-step prior, they change depending on the true parameter values.
-Thus, the two-step approach prior does not penalize equally for the same Wasserstein distance.
+For the WCP prior, the shape of the points clouds and thus the distribution of the estimator are similar to those for the uniform prior, while for the two-step prior, they change depending on the true parameter values.
+Thus, the two-step prior does not penalize equally for the same Wasserstein distance.

-It should be noted that it is hard to compare the WCP prior and its two-step approximation fairly because the WCP prior has one user-specified hyperparameter whereas the two-step prior has two.
-In Figure~\ref{fig:sim_2dGaussian}, the two hyperparameters for the two-step prior was chosen to be the same as the one from the WCP prior.
-However, one could choose the two user-specified hyperparameters separately, as discussed in \citet[Section 2.2]{jasapcprior}.
-See Appendix~\ref{app:A} for further details.
+In Figure~\ref{fig:sim_2dGaussian}, the hyperparameters for the two-step prior was chosen equal to that for the WCP prior.
+However, one could choose the hyperparameters separately, as discussed in \citet[Section 2.2]{jasapcprior}.
+This gives the two-step approach more freedom to penalize the parameters in different ways.